- Foot screws (leveling screw)

 - Do not allow children or passers-by near the instrument.

-- Movement of the plumb bob should be free.
+- The movement of the plumb bob should be free.
 The ring to which the plumb bob is fixed should have free movement.

 - Avoid any theodolite work in heavy winds and sunlight, due to the possibility of variations in the readings.